harrypickering/xHLA_R/README.md

 Background to this fork
 ------------
-We had issues getting the main repo for xHLA to work via the docker installation, so we performed a quick and dirty stripdown of the code to make it work for us.
-The original scripts have been hacked slightly and we've added some control scripts that run via R or R studio.
+We had issues getting the main repo for xHLA to work via the main docker-based repo, so we performed a quick and dirty stripdown of the code to make it work for us.
+The original scripts have been hacked slightly and we've added some control scripts that should be easy to run via R or R studio.

 This is intended to run as a batch mode process that will perform HLA typing on all of the fastq files in the input directory.
 At the end it generates a tidy table of results data.
 Along the way it deletes all the files except for the final json files.
-Obviously some of those files might be useful to some people, but for our purposes of quick and dirty typing we are happy just to save disk space and keep the final typing data.
+Obviously some of those files might be useful to some people, but for our purposes we are happy just to save disk space and keep the final typing data.
 To change this behaviour just edit the R scripts to take out the rm command calls to the system.

 We have found that the typing algorithm works reproducibly given a sample of 15000 reads from MiSeq 2*300 data that was generated from exons amplified using the methods described by Lange, V. et al BMC Genomics.
 2014; 15: 63. http://doi.org/10.1186/1471-2164-15-63

 The R script calls seqtk to pull out a random sample of reads from each of the two read files.
 The same random seed is used to pull read 1 and read 2 so that the reads remain paired.
-You can change the number of reads that are pulled by
+You can change the number of reads that are pulled by changing the number in the two lines beneath "#randomly sample n reads from the fastq files" in the 0000_super_master_controller_batchmode.R file

 Installation
 ------------

-Clone this repo to your computer.
+Download this repo to your computer.

 Ensure that you have installed the diamond aligner and seqtk (sequence toolkit).
 Install the R packages "jsonlite" and "lpSolve"